IndraNurfa/AffShop/README.md

 - User can click each video and go to video detail page.
 - User can see list products, embed YouTube, list comment.
 - User can comment in the video.
+- User can search the video.
+- User can see their username and profile image on the top right corner of the page.

 ---
 # How to Run Locally